-This job is a union position that must be worked primarily on-site at the FSF's downtown Boston office.
+This job is a union position that can be worked on-site at the FSF's downtown Boston office, or remotely.
 The salary is fixed at $68,494/year and is non-negotiable.
 Other benefits include:

 - fully subsidized individual or family health coverage through Blue Cross Blue Shield;